seanwhs/Tutorials/NextJS/Build-a-Blogsite-with-nextJS16-and-Sanity/Part20-Architecture-of-Trust.md

 ## Part 20 — Authentication, Sessions, Cookies, and the Architecture of Trust

-> **Goal of this lesson:** Implement authentication and protected areas while learning one of the deepest problems in software engineering: how distributed systems establish and maintain trust.
+> **Goal of this lesson:** Implement authentication and protected areas while learning one of the deepest problems in software engineering: how distributed systems establish, maintain, and revoke trust.

 ---